OCLC-Developer-Network/wms_users_2017/tutorial/tutorial-06.md

-# OCLC DEVCONNECT 2017 Demonstration Application: Tutorial Part 6
+# OCLC DEVCONNECT 2017 Demonstration Application
+## Tutorial Part 6

 6. Model
 a.
 Identify resources you need to work with, what actions you need to perform on them